-- A. Individuals shall prohibit anyone under their supervision from engaging in any practice that violates the Code of Ethics. - B. Individuals shall not engage in dishonesty, fraud, deceit, misrepresentation, sexual harassment, or any form of conduct that adversely reflects on the professions or on the individual's fitness to serve persons professionally. - C. Individuals shall assign credit only to those who have contributed to a publication, presentation, or product.
-Credit shall be assigned in proportion to the contribution and only with the contributor's consent. - D. Individuals' statements to colleagues about professional services, research results, and products shall adhere to prevailing professional standards and shall contain no misrepresentations. - E. Individuals shall not provide professional services without exercising independent professional judgment, regardless of referral source or prescription. - F. Individuals shall not discriminate in their relationship with colleagues, students, and members of allied professions on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability. - G. Individuals who have reason to believe that the Code of Ethics has been violated shall inform the Board. - H. Individuals shall cooperate fully with the Arkansas Board of Examiners in Speech-Language Pathology and Audiology in its investigation and adjudication of matters related to this Code of Ethics. - I. Individuals shall reference the source when using other persons' ideas, research, presentations, or products in written, oral, or any other media presentation or summary.
+- A. Individuals shall not knowingly allow anyone under their supervision to engage in any practice that violates the Code of Ethics. - B. Individuals shall not engage in any form of conduct that adversely reflects on the professions or on the individual's fitness to serve persons professionally. - C. Individuals shall not engage in dishonesty, negligence, fraud, deceit, or misrepresentation. - D. Individuals shall assign credit only to those who have contributed to a publication, presentation, process, or product.
+Credit shall be assigned in proportion to the contribution and only with the contributor's consent. - E. Individuals' statements to colleagues about professional services, research results, and products shall adhere to prevailing professional standards and shall contain no misrepresentations.